Hasan-Alsulaiman/CA-project/README.txt

 Phase 2 - Certificate Exchange:
      in this phase, users can do more than just create certificates, they now can request another user's certificate from the server. they can also upload their own certificate to the certificate sharing server.
-     note: the certtificate sharing server is also multithreaded, it runs on the same ip as the certificate signing server, but there is no overlap between them since each of them runs on a different thread. in order for the server to distinguish between the different functions it must perform for the client, the client selects the desired function using the "type" variable in the message he sends, the type can be: type = CSR / for certificate signing request in this case the client uploads his public key + his id + type = CSR
+     note: the certificate sharing server is also multi-threaded, it runs on the same ip as the certificate signing server, but there is no overlap between them since each of them runs on a different thread. in order for the server to distinguish between the different functions it must perform for the client, the client selects the desired function using the "type" variable in the message he sends, the type can be: type = CSR / for certificate signing request in this case the client uploads his public key + his id + type = CSR